iotaledger/iota-wiki/internal/learn/contribute-to-wiki/getting_started/developer.md

 ## Further Reads

-Technical writers follow the [full style guide](../reference/style/manifesto.md), but we prepared a [single-page version](./quick_advice.md) of it for you.
+Technical writers follow the [full style guide](../reference/style/manifesto.md), but we have prepared a [single-page version](./quick_advice.md) of it for you.

 We also keep a list of techniques that might help you: see [Writing Tools](../explanations/tools/).